 If you are thinking about becoming a licensed veterinarian technician, you MUST have a passion for animals!
 This is because veterinary technicians work constantly with animals, testing and diagnosing injuries and ailments.
 Veterinary Technology trends in 2020 indicate that electronic forms of data storage, analysis, and processing, along with wearable technology for monitoring pet health and medical diagnosis are becoming common.
 Aspiring veterinary technicians should look out for learning opportunities in these tech areas as they are considering online veterinary technology programs.
 If you are already employed, have family commitments, and/or are limited with your time, this list provides four top online options.
 So, look no further!

 To become a registered vet tech, graduates must take the Veterinarian Technician National Exam.
 The exam is given in January and June of each year and is designed to meet the needs of the ever-growing industry in order to fully evaluate candidates to become licensed.
 You can prep for the exam by visiting VetTechPrep!

-According to the U.S. Bureau of Labor Statistics, employment in this field is expected to grow much faster than average due to a shortage of veterinary technicians and with pet owners looking for advanced vet care for their beloved “family members”.
+According to the Bureau of Labor Statistics, jobs in the field are expected to increase over the next eight years by 19%, much faster than average.
+This is due to a shortage of veterinary technicians and the growing needs of pet owners looking for advanced vet care for their beloved “family members”.

 Interesting information: 30 High Paying Trade School Degrees and Jobs 2020